Achieve an internationally recognised professional qualification

 - Put this logo in your CV or email signature alongside any other professional credentials:

-- Join the PBA’s International Network of Accredited Partnership Brokers
+- Join the Community of Practice for Accredited Partnership Brokers.

 For more information download the appropriate information sheet which provides you with more details of the programme, criteria for acceptance, timings and the costs involved:

-- Training graduates pathway information sheet and application form.
+- PBT Graduates pathway information sheet and application form.

-- Advanced Practitioners pathway information sheet and application form.
+- Tailored Accreditation pathway information sheet and application form.

 The Accreditation Team: